00x0101101/RN_ObjectOrientedNoting/Readme.md

 ![](https://raw.githubusercontent.com/00x0101101/RN_ObjectOrientedNoting/main/public/tutorials/RewriterTemplate.png)

--When any rems (like a special strain of Apple `Red Fuji`) being tagged with rewriter rem's owner (for instance: type `##Apple` or `##Banana` to add corresponding tag) and add slots from rewritee's owner `Fruit` (RN has native support of inheritation, for a rem can use slots from its ancestor tags), reference to the rewritee slot rem `taste():sweetFromFructoseAndGlucose` added when applying slots will be redircted to the rewriter rem `taste():MayBeSourWhenImmature`, which means `Red Fuji` is a kind of apple and have the taste exclusive to apples besides the general sweet tastes of fruits.
+- When any rems (like a special strain of Apple `Red Fuji`) being tagged with rewriter rem's owner (for instance: type `##Apple` or `##Banana` to add corresponding tag) and add slots from rewritee's owner `Fruit` (RN has native support of inheritation, for a rem can use slots from its ancestor tags), reference to the rewritee slot rem `taste():sweetFromFructoseAndGlucose` added when applying slots will be redircted to the rewriter rem `taste():MayBeSourWhenImmature`, which means `Red Fuji` is a kind of apple and have the taste exclusive to apples besides the general sweet tastes of fruits.

 ![](https://raw.githubusercontent.com/00x0101101/RN_ObjectOrientedNoting/main/public/tutorials/UseRewrite.gif)